beingkamikaze/-REST-API-for-an-e-commerce-system/README.md

 productId : 65bbfe7520036076af06acf9 // or refer to ecomm.products.api for refernce
 variantId : 65bbfe7520036076af06acfb // or refer to ecomm.products.api for refernce
 ```

+<mark style="background-color: #FFFF00">Refer to ecomm.products.api file for manually testing if in case any particular API fails</mark>